joyboseroy/indus_decipher/README.md

 and substitutional agreement says the classes are real and stable, not what function they serve.
 That is future work, not something claimed here.

+**A more important limitation than the wording, flagged by the same
+review: this test evaluates embeddings on the SAME corpus used to discover the communities.** That isn't circular in the strict sense (minimal pairs and PPMI co-occurrence are genuinely different signals), but it does leave open a real confound: larger substitution communities likely also skew toward higher-frequency signs, and higher-frequency signs get less noisy embeddings for reasons that have nothing to do with any real functional relationship.
+See "Cross-site held-out validation" below for the actual fix, not just an acknowledgment of the problem.

 Run it yourself with `python3 experiments/sign_embeddings_analysis.py`.

+## Cross-site held-out validation: the fix for the independence concern above

+The corroboration above has a real limitation, raised in external
+review: embeddings were evaluated on the SAME corpus used to discover the communities.
+Not circular in the strict sense (minimal pairs and PPMI co-occurrence are genuinely different signals), but a real confound remains open: larger communities likely skew toward higher-frequency signs, and higher-frequency signs get less noisy embeddings for reasons unrelated to any real functional relationship.

+`experiments/cross_site_held_out_validation.py` fixes this properly, and happens to make progress on the long-open Harappa/Mohenjo-daro stability question at the same time, since both need the identical fix: discover substitution communities using ONLY Mohenjo-daro inscriptions, train PPMI+SVD embeddings using ONLY Harappa inscriptions (a fully disjoint corpus, different site, no overlap with discovery at all), then test whether the Mohenjo-daro-discovered communities still show elevated internal similarity measured against Harappa's own, much smaller (335-sign) vocabulary.

+Result: **10 of 11 testable communities survive the fully disjoint split** (one community's members simply weren't present in Harappa's vocabulary in testable numbers, and one, community 2, did not corroborate).
+That is a considerably harder bar than the original same-corpus test, and most of the original result survives it.

+This also reframes, rather than just confirms, the earlier cross-site finding in "Stage 2: does archaeological composition..." above.
+That section found substitution-graph communities replicate more weakly at Harappa using strict Jaccard overlap on minimal-pair mining (which needs literal matching-context substitution pairs, and Harappa has less motif-labeled data to find them in).
+This result suggests the DISTRIBUTIONAL signature of those same communities is still present in Harappa's data even where the stricter substitution test struggled -- consistent with the earlier weak replication being partly a data-density limitation of the minimal-pair method specifically, not clean evidence the underlying classes are Mohenjo-daro-specific.
+Both results should be read together, not the weaker one in isolation.

+Run it yourself with `python3 experiments/cross_site_held_out_validation.py`.

 ## Known limitations and other honesty notes